-Many aspects of CSE take place on line so it may be difficult to identify this within school.
-However abuse indicators may include:
+Many aspects of CSE take place online so it may be difficult to identify this within school.
+The behaviours also need to be considered within the context of the child's age and stage of development.
+As they get older this may be more difficult to identify.
+However, abuse indicators may include:

 - Children talking about having lots of 'friends' online whom when asked the do not know personally

 - Disengagement from education

 - Using drugs or alcohol

 - Unexplained gifts/money

 - Repeat concerns about sexual health

 - Decline in emotional wellbeing

 - Talking about physically meeting up with someone they met online

 - Posting lots of images of themselves online

 - Going missing

-- Talking about friendships with older young people/adults

-- Engagement with offending